ZanzoCam/zanzocam-core/create_image.md

 - Disable the default config: `sudo rm /etc/nginx/sites-enabled/default`
     - Check for errors with `sudo nginx -t`
 - Restart Nginx: `sudo systemctl restart nginx`

-### Prepare the automatic setup scripts

-It's better not to embed the camera software itself on the image, because it might change a lot more often and we want to be able to upgrade existing cameras too if so required.